San Diego Debt Relief: Settlement and Consolidation

 - Loans on other real estate.
 If you default on a mortgage that’s secured by property that isn’t your primary residence (for example, a loan on your vacation home), you’ll owe tax on any deficiency.

 - Loans secured by but not used to improve primary residence.
 If you take out a loan, secured by your primary residence, but use it to take a vacation or send your child to college, you will owe tax on any deficiency.

-Any financial institution that forgives or writes off $600 or more of a debt’s principal (the amount not attributable to interest or fees) must send you and the IRS a Form 1099-C at the end of the tax year.
-These forms are for reporting income, which means that when you file your tax return for the tax year in which your debt was settled or written off, the IRS will make sure that you report the amount on the Form 1099-C as income.
+Any financial institution that forgives or writes off $600 or more of a debt’s principal must send you and the IRS a Form 1099-C at the end of the tax year.
+These forms are for reporting income, which means that when you file your tax return for the tax year during which a debt was settled or written off, the IRS will make sure that you report the amount on the Form 1099-C as income.
 Even if you don’t get a Form 1099-C from a creditor, the creditor may very well have submitted one to the IRS.
-If you haven’t listed the income on your tax return and the creditor has provided the information to the IRS, you could get a tax bill or, worse, an audit notice.
-This could end up costing you more (in IRS interest and penalties) in the long run.
+If you haven’t listed the income on your tax return and the creditor has provided the information to the IRS, you could get a tax bill or an audit notice.
+This could end up costing you more in IRS interest and penalties in the long run.

 Exceptions to Reporting Income

 There are several reporting exceptions stated in the Internal Revenue Code.
 For example, if the financial institution issues a Form 1099-C, you do not have to report the income on your tax return if:

 - the cancellation or write off of the debt is intended as a gift (this would be unusual)

 - you discharge the debt in Chapter 11 bankruptcy, or